helminthiases/helminthiases.github.io/data/missing.md

 ## Complete Cases

-Per country, and per geohelminth infection type, what proportion of observations have a year, co&ouml;dinates, and prevalence value?
+Per country, and per geohelminth infection type, what proportion of observations have a year, co&ouml;rdinates, and prevalence value?

 <br>